 How about going in the middle?
 What if you weren’t dressed up, but casual instead.
 Maybe you aren’t even showered when you have the phone interview.
 Do you think that you will be at your best if you were not fully groomed?
 I can speak for myself, and the answer is definitely no. I wouldn’t feel 100%, especially if I were unshaven.

 Now, let’s go in the opposite direction.
 If you wear something a lot more formal, then you are going to feel confident and professional.
 And, without a doubt, the person on the other end of the phone is going to “feel” it – which is also why you should smile.
-Many professional studies have been done on these subjects, and the consensus is strong: People who go the extra mile, have a power poster, and smile on the phone get better results.
+Many professional studies have been done on these subjects, and the consensus is strong: People who go the extra mile, have a power posture, and smile on the phone get better results.
 With so much working against you in the job market, then why wouldn’t you do everything possible to do better?

 When we communicate with other people face to face, there are so many indicators that go into our message: facial expressions, mannerisms, stance, etc. Communication is so much more than the words we use.
 When we are on the phone, all those other visual messages are lost.
 Making those changes when interviewing on the phone makes a difference on the other end of the line – and that matters in an ultra-competitive job market!

 As a career coach, there are a few more things that I add to the mix that I have never seen any other subject-matter expert suggest: I tell my consulting clients to warm up their voice, body and mind as well – for both phone and in-person interviews.